Octoframes/jupyter-tldraw/README.md

 * update npm install @tldraw/tldraw@2.4.3
+* add ReactiveColorPicker

+## 2.2.5

 * include  "package.json", "node_config.mjs" to pypi, so that conda works as well.

-## 2.2.5

 * update to tldraw 2.2.5
 * include jsx files on pypi, so that conda can build more easily.